 - Feeling of instability or giving way during weight-bearing.

 - Weakness of the quadriceps muscles.

-A patellar dislocation can be easily diagnosed as patient presents with dislocated patella or it can be easily subluxated/ dislocated with trivial force applied by the physiotherapist.
-The therapist can look for associated signs and symptoms to patellar dislocation.
+A patellar dislocation can be easily diagnosed as the patient presents with dislocated patella or it can be easily subluxated/ dislocated with trivial force applied by the physiotherapist.
+The therapist can look for associated signs and symptoms of patellar dislocation.